bbenchoff/bbenchoff.github.io/pages/EdgingAI.md

-Here's the complete Solebox project log in Markdown format: markdown---
+---
 layout: default

 ---

 # Solebox: Really Tiny Linux and Datacenter GPUs
-## or, I'm Building an Offline LLM Box: Pi CM5 + A100 = 80 tokens/sec in a Shoebox
+## or, Offline LLM Box: Pi CM5 + A100 = 80 tokens/sec in a Shoebox
 ### or, and I'm loathe to do this, "The Sole of a New Machine"

 For most cases, whether it's an LLM writing your term paper or recreating scenes from *No Country For Old Men* in the style of Miyazaki, an AI isn't bound by the bandwidth of a PCI bus.
 If you keep your models and context on the GPU, there are only a few kilobytes being transferred between the CPU and GPU at any given time.
 This is interesting, because anyone can build a small, personal, private Linux box out of salvaged datacenter GPUs.
 All I need to do is wire up one of these AI chips.